fo-dicom/fo-dicom/Documentation/v5/usage/xfer_syntaxes.md

 # Transfer Syntaxes for images

-Ony for images in TransferSyntaxes, extracting the pixel data is supported in fo-dicom.core.
+Only for images with transfer syntaxes contained in the following list, extracting the pixel data is supported in fo-dicom.core.

 Transfer Syntax UID | Description
 ----- | ------